What to expect from your first Ironman event

 3. Lots of nutrition

 These are long races.
 It’s very easy to end up depleting your glycogen stores.
-Thankfully, completing an Ironman event is a bit like a culinary tour of high-end nutrition products (gels, bars, isotonic drinks), with some more traditional options thrown in (bananas, salty snacks to avoid cramp, coca cola).
+Thankfully, competing in an official Ironman event is a bit like a culinary tour of high-end nutrition products (gels, bars, isotonic drinks), with some more traditional options thrown in (bananas, salty snacks to avoid cramp, coca cola).
 That said, it’s still worth taking some food of your own, since you don’t want to try anything too new on the day.

 4. Strict rules on the bike